 A final word of caution: Business owners and other responsible parties should ensure that their EINs are used only for business purposes, and not in place of the owner’s own Social Security Number.

-LegalNature can help you with all of your legal form needs.
 Let us help you get started today.
-Click here to create your business formation documents now.
+Create your business formation documents now.